mplacona/realkotlin.com/_tutorials/defining-a-map-in-kotlin.md

 ---
-title: "Defining a map in Kotlin again"
+title: "Defining a map in Kotlin"
 excerpt: "No need for explicitly defining generic types and no repetitive `put` to define maps"
 author: Marcos Placona
 ---